csiro-data-school/Intro-to-APIs/_episodes/02-Web APIs.md

 ## URL query String
 A query string is part of a URL that contains data to be sent to the server for filtering or requesting specific information.
-It starts after the ? character and consists of key-value pairs separated by &.
+It starts after the `?` character and consists of key-value pairs separated by `&`.
 For example:

  **[https://www.youtube.com/watch?v=s7wmiS2mSXY&t=1m45s](https://www.youtube.com/watch?v=s7wmiS2mSXY&t=1m45s)**
 ![youtube URL](../assets/img/youtubeAPI.png)

+- Key-value pairs:
-v=s7wmiS2mSXY tells YouTube which video to display. t=1m45s specifies the timestamp at which the video should start (1 minute and 45 seconds in).
+  - `v=s7wmiS2mSXY` tells YouTube which video to display.
+  - `t=1m45s` specifies the timestamp at which the video should start (1 minute and 45 seconds in).

 ## Protocols, HTTP & HTTPS